ANLAB-KAIST/dpdk_mlx4_uio/README.md

 Checksum offloading and timestamping are partially implemented.

 ## Void PMD (void)
-void PMD is an extension of null PMD with packet generating options. e.g. "--vdev eth_void0,node=0,size=64,protocol=ipv4"
+void PMD is an extension of null PMD with packet generating options.
+e.g., `--vdev eth_void0,node=0,size=64,protocol=ipv4`

 ##LICENSE
 Our driver is based on Mellanox's kernel driver source code (BSD/GPLv2).